Datil, New Mexico

 Datil is a census-designated place in Catron County, New Mexico, United States.
 As of the 2010 census it had a population of 54.
 Located at the intersection of U.S. Route 60 and New Mexico State Road 12, Datil is on the edge of the Cibola National Forest.
 The Very Large Array is also nearby.
-Rock climbers are attracted to Datil because it holds the Enchanted Tower, a climbing hotspot.

 History

 Datil is named after the nearby Datil Mountains.
 The name of the mountains came in turn from the Spanish word dátil, meaning “date”; the name most likely resulted from the fruit-like appearance of the seedpods of local yucca species.

 The town lay along the Magdalena Stock Driveway.
 The driveway, which had wells spaced every ten miles along its length, was used by ranchers during the late 19th to mid-20th century as they drove cattle from Springerville, Arizona, to the railroad at Magdalena.
 The Bureau of Land Management maintains a campsite, Datil Well Campground, at the location of one of the former wells.